ElenaPadgett/ANOVA-Analysis/README.md

-# ANOVA-Analysis
+# ANOVA and Regression Analysis
 The goal of the analysis is to test the association between different variables in a dataset.
+The techniques used are ANOVA testing, t-test, and linear regression.

 The data comes from R package palmerpenguins.